Muslı Kadın

-Emine Muslı Kadın (امینہ مسلی قادین; "benign, trustworthy" and "consoler, comforter"; c.
+Emine Muslı Kadın (known also as Muslıhe, Muslu, or Musalli; امینہ مسلی قادین; "benign, trustworthy" and "consoler, comforter"; c.
 1699 – 2 August 1750) was a consort of Ottoman Sultan Ahmed III (reign 1703 – 1730).

 Early life

-Emine Muslı Kadın was born in 1699 in Sochi, Russia.
+Emine Muslı Kadın was born in 1699 in Sochi, Circassia.
 She had two elder sisters and a younger brother.
 In her youth, she practiced playing piano and harp.

-When she was eleven she was taken to Istanbul via the Crimean slave trade and was entrusted in the care of Saliha Sultan (a consort of Mustafa II, Ahmed III's older brother) in the Old Palace.
-Ahmed visited old palace in 1713 because of Eid-ul-Fitr and he came to the old palace to meet his nieces.
+When she was eleven she ended up in Istanbul via the Crimean slave trade and was entrusted in the care of Saliha Sultan (a consort of Mustafa II, Ahmed III's older brother) in the Old Palace.
+Ahmed visited old palace in 1713 on the Eid-ul-Fitr when he came to meet his nieces.
 She became the consort of Ahmed in 1714.

 Palace life and charities

-Musli Kadin enjoyed a comfortable status during the reign of Ahmed III.
+Muslı Kadın enjoyed a comfortable status during the reign of Ahmed III.
 She had beautiful eyes with darting eyelashes.
 In 1715, she constructed a bakery in the bazaar of Istanbul.

-On 10 October 1715, she gave birth to her first child a daughter named Ayşe Sultan, in the Topkapi Palace.
+On 10 October 1715, she gave birth to her first child, a daughter named Ayşe Sultan, in the Topkapi Palace.
 She was married thrice to grand vizier.
-During Ayşe second marriage she played a vital part in the politics.
-On 28 March 1728 she gave birth to her second and last child a daughter named Zübeyde Sultan.
+During Ayşe second marriage, Muslı Kadın played a vital part in the politics.
+On 28 March 1728, Muslı Kadın gave birth to her second and last child, a daughter named Zübeyde Sultan.

-Musli Kadin commissioned bakeries, libraries and fountains in different places of Ottoman Empire.
+Muslı Kadın commissioned bakeries, libraries and fountains in different places of Ottoman Empire.
 In 1742, she opened a rest house for travellers.
 She had number of wealth and she donated her wealth to needy people.
 She was a soft-hearted lady with forgiving nature.